mattjlewis/diozero/README.md

 # DIO-Zero - a Java Device I/O wrapper for GPIO / I2C / SPI devices
 A Device I/O library that provides object-orientated APIs for a range of GPIO/I2C/SPI devices such as LEDs, buttons and other various sensors.
 The library uses Java ServiceLoader to load low-level libraries for actually interfacing with the underlying hardware.
 I've only tested this library on the Raspberry Pi (B+, Zero and 2) using Oracle's Java SE 1.8 however it should work on any device that the currently bundled libraries support.

+Detailed document is available on [read the docs](http://rtd.diozero.com/).

 The class [DeviceFactoryHelper](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/api/DeviceFactoryHelper.java) encapsulates the logic for accessing the configured service provider.
 Interfaces for implementing a new service provider are in the [com.diozero.internal.spi](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/internal/spi) package.
 Developing a new service provider is relatively straightforward given the provided APIs and base classes.

 In theory the OpenJDK Device I/O service provider should provide the best platform support, however, the JDK Device I/O library [doesn't support PWM](http://mail.openjdk.java.net/pipermail/dio-dev/2015-November/000650.html).